Mapping the DeFi crime landscape: an evidence-based picture: Discussion

-While significant efforts are directed towards research that aim at improving and securing DeFi services, our study highlights that the CeFi industry played a dominant role in financial damages related to cryptoassets.
-Indeed, the findings first highlights that the entire cryptoasset industry suffered, from 2017 to 2022, a minimum loss of \$30 billion, with two thirds relating to centralized finance (CeFi) and one third to DeFi.
-The CeFi sector accounts for fewer crime events, yet it skyrockets in terms of financial damages.
-This may be due to large-scale fraud such as Ponzi schemes that accounts for \NCeFiPonzi/ and embezzlement schemes that account for \NCeFiEmbezzlement/ of all the recorded stolen amounts.
+\paragraph{CeFi: Important Financial Damages} While significant efforts are directed towards research that aim at improving and securing DeFi services, our study highlights that the CeFi industry play a dominant role in financial damages related to cryptoassets.
+Indeed, the findings highlights that the entire cryptoasset industry suffered, from 2017 to 2022, a minimum loss of \$30 billion, with two thirds relating to CeFi and one third to DeFi.
+This finding is significant considering that the data collection focused on creating a comprehensive account of DeFi crime events, and while only 105 CeFi crime events were flagged during the collection, these events account for much more financial damages than the 1036 DeFi crime events This may be due to large-scale fraud such as Ponzi schemes that accounts for \NCeFiPonzi/ and embezzlement schemes that account for \NCeFiEmbezzlement/ of all the recorded stolen amounts.
 Given these differences in scale, potentially, the decentralized features provided by the DeFi technologies may, in the end, better protect users against such large-scale fraud.
 The DeFi industry may, moreover, be smaller in scale than the CeFi one.
 In the end, considering that, these days, most cryptoasset trading occurs off-chain via centralized exchanges~\cite{aramonte_defi_2021, auer_banking_2023}, subsequent studies should aim to further investigate the CeFi space, as these services might harbor greater vulnerabilities than anticipated.